horchi/linux-homectld/README.md

 ```
 #### If you like a other destination than '/usr/local' append PREFIX=your-destination (e.g. PREFIX=/usr) to all make calls above

-- Now P4 daemon is installed in folder `/usr/local/bin` and its config in /etc/p4d/
+- Now pool daemon is installed in folder `/usr/local/bin` and its config in /etc/poold/
-- Check `/etc/p4d.conf` file for setting db-login, ttyDeviceSvc device (change device if required),
+- Check `/etc/poold.conf` file for setting db-login, ttyDeviceSvc device (change device if required),
   check which `/dev/ttyUSB?` devices is used for USB-Serial converter (`/dev/ttyUSB0`, `/dev/ttyUSB1`, `/dev/ttyACM0`)

-## Time to first start of p4d
+## Time to first start of poold
 ```
-systemctl start p4d
+systemctl start poold
 ```
 ### to check it's state call
 ```
-systemctl status p4d
+systemctl status poold
 ```
 it should now 'enabled' and in state 'running'!

-### also check the syslog about errors of the p4d, this will show all its current log messages
+### also check the syslog about errors of the poold, this will show all its current log messages
 ```
-grep "p4d:" /var/log/syslog
+grep "poold:" /var/log/syslog
 ```

 ## Aggregation / Cleanup
-The samples will recorded in the configured interval (parameter interval in p4d.conf), the default is 60 Seconds.
+The samples will recorded in the configured interval (parameter interval in poold.conf), the default is 60 Seconds.
 After a while the database will grow and the selects become slower.
-Therefore you can setup a automatic aggregation in the `p4d.conf` with this two parameters:
+Therefore you can setup a automatic aggregation in the `poold.conf` with this two parameters:
 The `aggregateHistory` is the history for aggregation in days, the default is 0 days -> aggegation turned OFF
 The `aggregateInterval` is the aggregation interval in minutes - 'one sample per interval will be build' (default 15 minutes)